-On March 15, 2021, the Company announced that it and its partner have elected to plug and abandon the second well, which commenced drilling in February 2021, at the Mount Evans project at a total depth of 4,360 feet.
-The Company is evaluating the information to help decide what next steps, if any, will be undertaken at the Mount Evans project.
+On September 13, 2021, the Company announced that it and its partner have elected to plug and abandon the second well (which commenced drilling in February 2021) and the third well (which commenced drilling in September 2021), at the Mount Evans project at a total depth of 4,415 feet.
+Due to the under performance of the wells at the Mount Evans project, the Company has decided to abandon the project and has written off the previously capitalized cost of \$1,494,834 during the year ended January 31, 2022.